cryptowealth-technology/NeRF-to-XR/supplementary_materials/snerg_experiments/Reports.md

 2. **Data-centric:** What is the relationship between the camera distance from the model (when generating the dataset), and the quality of the eventual model (particularly in terms of the shape)?

     1. *To test*: if we really can't seem to get things to work through hyperparameter tuning (and we haven't yet), THEN once we know the right number of iterations to have (from answering #1), we could go ahead and generate 3 new datasets.
 We would measure the exact distance the camera is in each, to ensure one is "close", "far", and also maybe have 1 that's "middle".
 Finally, we could train SNeRG on all of them, to the right number of iterations, and compare how well the shape comes out (in terms of both PSNR, and SSIM).

+    2. *Results*: based on the results of Trial 6, we can see we were able to improve PSNR over previous Trials, and we didn't need to use a camera distance that was very different from what was used in past "far" dataset.
+This suggests that camera distance might not the most important parameter to focus on right now.